joelbs/blog-stack/content/posts/why-hybrid-coworking-is-becoming-increasingly-more-desirable-what-defines-hybrid-coworking.md

 ### Flexibility

-In a post-covid work, employees want more balance in their life.
+In a post-covid world, employees want more balance in their life.
 Hybrid workplace models offer employees the flexibility they need.
 Traditional office models led to employee burnout and dissatisfaction.
 As the future moves towards a more flexible work model employees are able to have more work-life balance with increased feelings of satisfaction.

 Coworking spaces gives people the flexibility to work according to their own schedule, meet and collaborate with new talents, and shorten their commute each week.